How Breathwork Resets Your Nervous System (and Why That Matters More Than You Think)

 If you have a group, private workshops run for two hours and can be built around what your people actually need.
 Four to sixteen people.
 No generic template.
 Real facilitation for real humans.

 If you are not on the island, start with the three patterns above.
 Do the extended exhale tonight before bed.
 Do coherent breathing tomorrow morning for ten minutes.
+You can use the free breath pacer to guide the rhythm.
 Notice what shifts.
 Notice what feels different.
 Not in your thoughts.
 In your body.

 Your nervous system already knows how to reset.
 It has been doing it your entire life.
 You just need to stop overriding it long enough to let it work.